TBleess/Website_New/pages/5_CensusACS/census-data-2000.md

 [Quick Tables](http://dola.colorado.gov/demog-cms/content/census-quick-tables).
 These pdf documents break Census 2000 data down to specific subject modules.
 These modules outline specific socio-economic characteristics of the population at a county level only.
 Modules vary in size and subject detail.

 [Create Your Own Table](https://dola.colorado.gov/demog_webapps/ccTopic.jsf).
 This option is available for those users who would like to create their own tables using selected variables.
 This data is available for all counties and municipalities.

-[Legislative District Profiles](http://dola.colorado.gov/demog-cms/content/census-legislative-profiles).
-This pdf is an 8-page population and housing profile containing data taken from the Short (100% count) and Long-Form (sample) questionnaires.
-It is available for every State of Colorado House and Senate District.

 [1990 & 2000 Demographic Trends](http://dola.colorado.gov/demog-cms/content/demographic-trends).
 This one page outlines basic data from the 1990 and 2000 Census for Colorado counties and municipalities.